-Language Acquisition Device Current Approaches Language as a complex cognitive system that maps sounds to meaning Focus: Language Acquisition Device - what is it?
+Current Approaches Language as a complex cognitive system that maps sounds to meaning Focus: Language Acquisition Device - what is it?
 Biological approach Premise: language development is best understood as a biological process.
 Focus: description of the genetic bases of the human language capacity and its disorders + description of the structures and processes in the brain that serve language development

 Current Approaches Language as a complex cognitive system that maps sounds to meaning Focus: Language Acquisition Device - what is it?

-Linguistic approach Premise: LAD contains some domain-specific knowledge about the structure of language (this is often called Universal Grammar).
-Knowledge specifically about human language Focus: description of children's prior linguistic knowledge and how that knowledge interacts to produce knowledge of a particular language Current Approaches Language as a complex cognitive system that maps sounds to meaning Focus: Language Acquisition Device - what is it?
+Linguistic approach Premise: LAD contains some domain-specific K Knowledge about the structure of language (this is often called Universal Grammar).
+Knowledge specifically about human language Focus: description of children's prior (innate) linguistic knowledge and how that knowledge interacts with the data from the native language to produce knowledge of the native language